-The tool is a Content Hub especially for publishers and media houses.
-BRIXWIRE collects stories and related assets from diverse sources such as press agencies, CMS, planning and editorial systems, transforms the material for the output channel and integrates it ready to publish into a target system, such as CMS, editorial or DAM systems.
+The tool is a news hub especially for publishers and media houses.
+BRIXWIRE collects stories and assets from various sources (e.g. press agencies, CMS, planning, and editorial systems), transforms the content, and integrates it, ready to publish, into target systems like CMS, editorial, or DAM systems.

 An agency report comes in, is selected and is ready for publication in the WoodWing Content Station or CMS with just a few clicks.

 Something like this could happen through BRIXWIRE.

 The central idea: to provide a plug-in-based manual or automated input of stories and to enable a channel-specific output via various conversion options.

 • Web First approaches via CMS: set up an input channel on your CMS and connect it to your print output channel.
 Publishing

 • Print-First Approaches: Set up your editorial system as an input channel and connect it to your CMS output channel.
 Publishing can be automatic or interactive.